Skip to content

 the hatred of bending down.

-A quotation from Theodor W. Adorno’s Minima Moralia: Reflections on Damaged Life, first published in 1951.
-Submitted by Marika Rose.
+A quotation from Theodor W. Adorno’s Minima Moralia: Reflections on Damaged Life.
+By Marika Rose.

 Related